Position: Lecturer in Law

 I am currently responsible for the teaching at undergraduate and postgraduate levels.

 Undergraduate teaching responsibility - Module leader for:

 - Public International Law (5/6LA518)

 Postgraduate teaching responsibility - Module leader for

 - Public International Law (7LA526)

-- The Law and Investigation of Human Rights violations (7LA527)
+- The Law and Investigation of Human Rights violations (7LA527).

-I am a qualified barristers and solicitor of the Supreme Court of Nigeria.
+I am a qualified barrister and solicitor of the Supreme Court of Nigeria.
 I was called to the Bar in 2003.
 I initially practiced as a legal adviser to the Ministry of Justice, Akure where I dealt with criminal matters.
 I moved on to pursue my academic career at the University of Derby in 2011.